samstiffman/My-Math-Library/README.md

 # My-Math-Library
-A Java Library I made containing various mathematical concepts as well as symbolic mathematics By symbolic mathematics I mean root(8) = 2root(2) this is similar to many calculators.
+A Java Library I made containing various mathematical concepts as well as some ymbolic mathematical symplification By symbolic mathematics I mean root(8) => 2root(2)

 Currently I have implemented:
 Matrices, Fractions